 Test Scenarios Definition

-The main objective of this type of testing is to verify the performance and functionality of the complete product from an end-user respective.
-So for this, testers acted as the end-user and tried with use cases that can be implemented after the release of the product to the end customers.
+The main objective of this type of testing is to verify the performance and functionality of the complete product from an end-user perspective.
+So for this, testers acted as the end-user and tried use cases that could be implemented after the product’s release to the end customers.

 What Test Scenario?